nsdigirolamo/ray-tracing-in-one-weekend/README.md

 # Nick's Ray Tracing in One Weekend
 A ray tracer written in C following the [Ray Tracing in One Weekend](https://raytracing.github.io/) book series.
+I made this to help me learn a bunch of things: C, Makefiles, git, raytracing, and getting more comfortable on the command line.

-Below are output images as the ray tracing progresses.
+## Below are output images as my work on the ray tracer progresses.

 ![An image of a sphere with colored normals.](https://i.imgur.com/Pig4R4y.png)
 ![An image of a sphere with diffusion.](https://i.imgur.com/mTFym81.png)